-The table shows that there is a gender bonus gap of 46.3% in mean bonus pay between men and women for The Walt Disney Company UK and of 37.6% for The Disney Store UK and a median bonus gap of 18.5% and 38.8% respectively.
+The table shows that there is a gender bonus gap of 45.1% in mean bonus pay between men and women for The Walt Disney Company UK, and a median bonus gap of 25.5%.

 Understanding that the bonus measurement includes all types of bonus, from high cash value long term incentives to low cash value incentive vouchers, helps to explain why there is a gap.
 Not only is there a gap between the highest and the lowest bonuses paid across both organisations, we know that there is a greater proportion of men at the highest levels of the Company which further skews the mean.
 In this case, looking at the median is a more accurate reflection of the typical employee.